mbilab/Web-tutorial/unit/preprocessor/README.md

 * Add parameter to  watch files for changes

   Your files will automatically re-render.
-No more inconvenient commands.
+No more inconvenient commands.</br>
   You can find the `index.html` in dist directory.
 ```
 $ ./node_modules/.bin/node-sass app/index.pug -o dist/ --watch